 Benefits of Open Source in Secure Email Providers

-In summary, choosing a secure email provider that utilizes open source software is advantageous in terms of security and reliability, as it allows for public review and verification of its encryption protocols and privacy protections.
+In conclusion, choosing a secure email provider with open-source software enhances security and reliability by allowing public review and verification of encryption protocols and privacy measures.

 Regardless of your circumstances, switching to a secure and private email service will improve your privacy.
 Major email providers like Gmail, Yahoo, and Microsoft don't always prioritize user privacy, so you have to look after it yourself.
 Paying for one of these secure email services means you won't be paying with your privacy by using “freebies”.